Jim Egan (activist)

 James Egan (September 14, 1921 – March 9, 2000) was a Canadian LGBT rights activist known for his role in the landmark Supreme Court of Canada case Egan v.
 Canada.
 He is considered Canada's first prominent LGBT activist, due to his initial period of activism from 1949 to 1964.

-Background
+Early life

 Born and raised in Toronto, Ontario, Egan realized he was gay at a young age.
 He met John Norris "Jack" Nesbit, his lifelong partner, in 1948.

 Early activism

 Professionally, Egan was self-employed as the owner of a biological specimen business, and so felt able to speak out without risk of losing his job, a fear that kept many other LGBT people in that era in the closet.

 Beginning in 1949, Egan wrote hundreds of letters, articles, and op-ed pieces to magazines and newspapers advocating equal rights for and criticizing inaccurate portrayals of lesbian and gay people, and to politicians, advocating for fairer treatment of lesbians and gays under the law.
 His letters appeared in daily and weekly newspapers, and in magazines such as Saturday Night and Time.
 His article "I Am a Homosexual", was published under a pseudonym in the tabloid Sir! in 1951.
 In another article in 1954 published in the tabloid Justice Weekly, he declared "The acceptance and integration that every thinking, responsible homosexual desires will come some day."
 By 1963, he was being published in mainstream publications, writing under his real name in the Toronto Daily Star that "[t]he homosexual is the sole remaining minority who can be sneered at, reviled, libeled, and spat upon with virtual impunity."

 In 1964, he was prominently featured in Sydney Katz's "The Homosexual Next Door", a Maclean's article which was the most positive portrayal of homosexuality ever to appear in a mainstream Canadian publication up to that time; even though Egan appeared in the article under a pseudonym, Nesbit — a more private person who was uncomfortable with Egan's public visibility – demanded that Egan give up his activism if he wanted to continue their relationship.